Serranía de Chiribiquete: Chiribiquete National Natural Park (Colombia)

 The Serranía de Chiribiquete are isolated table mountains in the Amazon Region of Colombia at the confluence point of four biogeographical provinces.
-Chiribiquete National Park - "The Maloca of the Jaguar" is a World Heritage site with both natural and cultural significance.
+Chiribiquete National Park - "The Maloca of the Jaguar" is a World Heritage site with natural and cultural significance.

 Serranía de Chiribiquete

-The Serranía de Chiribiquete or Chiribiquete Mountains are a group of isolated table mountains in the Amazon Region of Colombia, which is a part of the massive Amazon Rainforest.
+The Serranía de Chiribiquete or Chiribiquete Mountains are a group of isolated table mountains in the Amazon Region of Colombia, a part of the massive Amazon Rainforest.
 The area is protected as a National Park.

 The mountains are part of the western edge of the Guiana Shield.
 The Caño Paujil waterfall originates from the Serranía de Chiribiquete.